Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Data_uploading_script/Docum_upload_data_to_BMP_dataset.md

 (“cut-and-paste”), or using software such as R to copy data.
 The first two options should be easy for users to follow without further instruction and will often prove sufficient.
-Adding data via other software may seem too daunting but has advantages, especially when dealing with large sets of data or when the update process will be repeated several times during an experiment.
-Advantages of using software include:
+Adding data via other software may seem daunting but has advantages, especially when dealing with large sets of data or when the update process will be repeated several times during an experiment.
+These advantages include:

-1. For large amount of data on a repetitive basis, the effort to configure a script to update the sheets may justify the extra effort.
+1. For large amount of data on a repetitive basis, the effort to configure a script to update the sheets will justify the extra effort in terms of time required and reductions in errors.

 2. The process of updating will automatically save the updated file in a separate location, allowing the user to check the contents carefully.

 3. Once the routine for uploading is well understood, the same or similar approach can be applied to other types of data or for other projects.

 There are many scenarios for how data might be added to an FL Crop BMP Workbook.
 We consider three example cases:

-1. A full year of daily weather data as a comma-separated variables (CSV) file.
+- A full year of daily weather data as a comma-separated variables (CSV) file.

-2. Fertilizer application records contained in a source workbook.
+- Fertilizer application records contained in a source workbook.

-3. Yield and summary data in a source workbook.
+- Yield and summary data in a source workbook.

 For each case, the script reads the data, organizes the data as needed, and then writes the data to the target Crop BMP workbook.
 Key